Felipe-carlos/CRUD_W_DB/README.md

 # Building CRUD Applications Using Different Databases

-This repository contains the application developed as part of the course [Bancos de Dados SQL e NoSQL: Do Básico ao Avançado](https://www.udemy.com/course/curso-de-banco-de-dados-do-basico-ao-avancado/).
+This repository contains an application developed as part of my database studies.
+The goal is to implement a simple product management system using both SQL (MySQL, PostgreSQL, SQLite) and NoSQL (MongoDB, Redis, CouchDB) databases.

+Overview
-This application emulates a simple product manager, as shown by the main menu bellow.
+The application serves as a simple product manager, allowing basic CRUD operations (Create, Read, Update, Delete) across various databases.
+The main menu provides an interface for interacting with these features.

 ![Main Menu](./images/menu.png)